Blocks commit proposed transactions into the ledger. A transaction that do not appear on a valid block is not accepted by the network.

 GET request to /block endpoint will return the latest mined block.

 POST request with Authorization using JWT will allow you to propose your own blocks.

 transaction_list: [array of Transaction IDs] nonce: unsigned 32-bit integer timestamp: ISO 8601 Timestamp (<date>T<time>) hash: String

-The proposer of the block is identified by the first transaction in the
+The proposer of the block is identified by the source of the first transaction in

-This transaction is called the coinbase and will get awarded the block mining reward for their work.
+This transaction is called the coinbase, and its source will get awarded by the block mining reward for their work.

 Place one of your own transactions as the first item in